mihaelasandrea/second-chance-web/README.md

 # Features
--   It's responsive on different device sizes
+1. Responsiveness on different device sizes.
--   Defensive programming
--   Secured connection
--   Side Filter with index options for area, condition, category
+1. Search bar where the user can find products filtered by title, category name and description.
+1. Interactive cards displaying succint information of the advertised products.
+1. Registration.
+1. Delete account
+1. Log in.
+1. Log out.
+1. Post advertising.
+1. Edit and Delete post.
+1. Confirmation messages following commands as registration, logging in, logging out, post ad, adit and delete post, etc.
+1. Contact form.

 ## Features left to implement
+1. Defensive programming
+1. Secured connection
+1. Side Filter with index options for area, condition, category
 # Technologies Used
 ### Languages Used
 -   [HTML5](https://en.wikipedia.org/wiki/HTML5)